benjamin-forrest/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+HTML is used to build the structure for the content of your webpage.
+This means that there are some html tags that have an obvious meaning such as <section> or <form> or <table>.
+Using semantic html allows you, other devs, your browser, and screen-readers to understand what is going on in your page and how it's set up.
 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+Display: block takes up as much space as it can, and adds new lines before and after itself.
+A display:inline takes up as much space as it needs and does not force new lines.
 3. What are the 4 areas of the box model?
+Margin, border, padding, content.
 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+The cross axis.
 5. Explain why git is valuable to a team of developers.
+Git is extremely valuable to developers as a version control system.
+Git allows multiple developers to work on the same project at the same time in their own copy of the project and submit that code to be merged upon approval without altering the original source code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.